 (a) (for significant changes) accepting the changed arrangements or

-(c) cancelling or accepting the cancellation in which case you will receive a full and quick refund of all monies you have paid to us.
+(d) cancelling or accepting the cancellation in which case you will receive a full and prompt refund of all monies you have paid to us.

-6.4 If we have to make a significant change or cancel we will as a minimum, in addition to a full refund of all monies paid by you, where compensation is appropriate, pay you the compensation payments set out in the table below depending on the circumstances and when the significant change or cancellation is notified to you subject to the following exceptions.
+6.4 If we have to make a significant change or cancel, we will as a minimum, in addition to a full refund of all monies paid by you, where compensation is appropriate, pay you the compensation payments set out in the table below depending on the circumstances and when the significant change or cancellation is notified to you subject to the following exceptions.

-- More than 56 days: Nil
+More than 56 days: Nil

-- 56 to 28 days: £20.00/client
+56 to 28 days: £20/client

-- 27 to 15 days: £30.00/client
+27 to 15 days: £30/client

-- 14 to 0 days: £40/client
+14 to 0 days: £40/client

-Compensation will not be payable and the above options (a to d) will not be available if we cancel as a result of your failure to comply with any requirement of these booking conditions entitling us to cancel (such as paying on time) or where a change is a minor one.
+6.4.3 No compensation will be payable and the above options (a to d) will not be available if we cancel as a result of your failure to comply with any requirement of these booking conditions, entitling us to cancel (such as paying on time) or where a change is a minor one.

 6.7 We regret that we are not able to meet any flight, visa, vaccination or similar costs incurred by you in the event of cancellation by us.

-The Foreign and Commonwealth Office publishes regularly updated travel information on its website www.gov.uk/foreign-travel-advice which you are recommended to consult before booking and in good time before departure.
-Should the FCO advise against all travel, or all but essential travel to the destination country, you are within your rights to cancel you booking (clause 5.5) without incurring cancellation charges, and receiving a full refund of monies paid to us.
+The Foreign and Commonwealth Development Office (FCDO) publishes regularly updated travel information which you are recommended to consult before booking and in good time before departure.
+Should the FCDO advise against all travel, or all but essential travel to the destination country, you are within your rights to cancel your booking (clause 5.6) without incurring cancellation charges, and receiving a full refund of monies paid to us.

 8.1 The price of your holiday is subject to surcharges in the event of any change in our transportation costs or in dues, taxes or in the exchange rates which have been used to calculate the cost of your holiday.
 Even in these cases, we will absorb an amount equivalent to 2% of the holiday price, excluding any amendment charges.
 Only amounts in excess of this 2% will be surcharged.
-If this means paying more than 10% on the holiday price you will be entitled to cancel your holiday and receive a full refund with the exception of any amendment charges or alternatively purchase another holiday from us as referred to in clause 6 “Changes and Cancellation by us”.
+If this means paying more than 10% on the holiday price you will be entitled to cancel your holiday and receive a full refund with the exception of any amendment charges, or alternatively purchase another holiday from us as referred to in clause 7 “Changes and Cancellation by us”.
 You have 14 days from the issue date printed on the surcharge invoice to tell us if you want to choose option (b) or

-(c) as set out in clause 6.
+(c) as set out in clause 7.